Infomechanics of Independent and Identically Distributed Particles

 \section{Introduction}

-The following passage of an interview with Shannon is extracted from \cite{tribus}: {\em My greatest concern was what to call it.
+The following passage of an interview with Shannon can be found in \cite{tribus}: {\em My greatest concern was what to call it.
 I thought of calling it 'information,' but the word was overly used, so I decided to call it 'uncertainty.'
 When I discussed it with John von Neumann, he had a better idea.
 Von Neumann told me, ''You should call it entropy, for two reasons.
 In the first place your uncertainty function has been used in statistical mechanics under that name, so it already has a name.
 In the second place, and more important, no one really knows what entropy really is, so in a debate you will always have the advantage.''}